Sander Svendsen

-Sander Svendsen (born 6 August 1997) is a Norwegian professional footballer who plays as a forward or a winger for Eliteserien club Viking.
+Sander Svendsen (born 6 August 1997) is a Norwegian professional footballer who plays as a forward or a winger for Eliteserien club Kristiansund.

 Early life

 Sander Svendsen was born in Molde, and started to play football at a young age at the local club Molde FK.
 Both his parents, mother Ellen and father Svend Jarle, had represented the club at senior level.
 At age 14, Svendsen began to train regularly with Molde's senior team.

 Club career

 Molde FK

 Svendsen made his first team debut on 9 May 2013, aged only 15, against Aalesund in a 4–1 win.
 He was brought on shortly before the final whistle by manager Ole Gunnar Solskjær.
 He scored his first competitive goal for the side on 21 April 2014, in a 5–1 win against Sarpsborg.
 Aged 16 years and 259 days, he is the fifth-youngest goalscorer in Eliteserien history.
 Amid his breakthrough at Molde, Svendsen trialed with the Dutch giants Ajax on several occasions.
 At the end of 2013, however, Svendsen signed a new three-year contract with Molde.

 In 2014, Svendsen became the youngest player ever to win the Norwegian top flight, Eliteserien.
 Molde secured the championship title following a 2–1 victory against Viking on 4 October.
 Svendsen made 12 league appearances throughout the campaign.
 The same year, The Guardian rated him as one of the most promising football players in Europe born in 1997.
 The Danish newspaper BT also named Svendsen as one of the 20 best Scandinavian players under the age of 20.

 Sander Svendsen made his continental debut during the 2014–15 UEFA Europa League, on 24 July 2014, in a 1–1 draw against the Slovenian club Gorica in the second qualifying round.
 He scored his first goal in the tournament in the third qualifying round about a week later, against Zorya Luhansk from Ukraine on away turf.
 The game finished 1–1 as Svendsen scored a late equalizer in the 88th minute.

 In 2015, Svendsen played 26 league games for Molde.
 He scored a brace in a local derby against Aalesund on 20 April, in a 5–1 win.
 He scored another two goals on 16 May, in a 3–3 draw against Stabæk.
 At the end of the season, Svendsen was prized as the domestic "Talent of the Year" by the Norwegian Football Association.
 Roughly at the same time, Svendsen also renewed his contract with Molde, with his new deal lasting until the end of 2017.

 During the upcoming season, Svendsen made 25 league appearances for Molde and scored 4 goals.
 He was used as a utility player, appearing as a striker, winger and central midfielder throughout the 2016 season.
 In April 2017, Tuttosport named Svendsen as one of the 98 best young players in Europe under the age of 21.
 The Italian newspaper nominated Svendsen for the Golden Boy award.